Exemption from Emergency Room Visit Fee

 In the cases mentioned above, patients may be responsible for the entire payment for the treatment, as per the Ministry of Health's tariff.

-- For a visit that is exempt from payment, the hospital will charge the HMO directly
+- For visits that are exempt from payment, the hospital will bill your HMO directly.

-- In other cases, refer to the HMO to find out about your eligibility or to obtain a financial obligation form
+- In all other cases, contact your HMO to check your eligibility or obtain prior authorization.

 Please note, if there is any difference or conflict between the information on this page and the law, the provisions of the law will apply.